 Dive into VR and create a portfolio of 15 immersive games

 Welcome to the world’s most comprehensive training on VR game development, where you will learn and master the foundations of C#, Unity and VR by building practical projects.
-Whether your goal is to make VR games for fun, do a startup in this exciting field, or become a professional Unity development (+160k a year on senior roles), this training series contains everything you need to reach your goals.
+Whether your goal is to make VR games for fun, do a startup in this exciting field, or become a professional Unity development, this online curriculum contains everything you need to reach your goals.

 BONUS: 3 Interactive C# courses